One of the worst parts of tax season is getting your past expenses and income organized.

 Read more about Google Sheets sharing and permissions over on our help center here.

 Tip: You can also download your tax spreadsheet as a PDF

-Learn more Visit the Tiller Community to learn more about managing taxes with spreadsheets.
+Learn more Visit the Tiller Help Center to learn more about managing taxes with spreadsheets.